varnish/Varnish-Book/varnish_book.rst

    For example: response HTTP headers are only available after ``vcl_backend_fetch`` state.

    `Figure 22 <#figure-22>`_ shows a simplified version of the Varnish finite state machine.
-   This version shows by no means all possible transitions, but only a traditional set of them.
+   This version shows by no means all possible transitions, but only a typical set of them.
    `Figure 23 <#figure-23>`_ and
    `Figure 24 <#figure-24>`_ show the detailed version of the state machine for the **frontend** and **backend**  worker respectively.
-   The figures represent a request flow diagram.

-   States in VCL are conceptualized as subroutines, with the exception of the *waiting* state described in `Waiting State`_

    ..
 Subroutines

-   Subroutines in VCL take neither arguments nor return values.
+   States in VCL are conceptualized as subroutines, with the exception of the *waiting* state described in `Waiting State`_ Subroutines in VCL take neither arguments nor return values.
    Each subroutine terminates by calling ``return (action)``, where ``action`` is a keyword that indicates the desired outcome.
    Subroutines may inspect and manipulate HTTP header fields and various other aspects of each request.